 Use the Contrast- button to move all four sliders by preset amounts to the left (noise reduction).
 Use the Contrast+ button to move all four sliders by preset amounts to the right (sharpening).
 Use the Neutral button to reset all sliders to 0.
 Feel free to move individual sliders as well, and inspect the results in the detail window; you may want to zoom in to 200% or more to see better what this filter does.
 For high iso shots (1600+), try for example this.
 Click twice on the Contrast- button and use USM sharpening with an amount of 80.

 Threshold

 The Threshold slider helps to suppress noise amplification when raised above zero.

 Color tab

 White Balance

 Method

-White balance can be set in different ways: Camera, Auto and Custom.
+White balance can be set in different ways: Camera, Auto, Custom, or a host of presets for different light sources.

 Camera